-Our public engagement work is largely focused around four main activities, all geared towards achieving our two core public engagement objectives – demonstrating trustworthiness and maximising the public benefit of administrative data research.
+Our public engagement work is largely focused around five main activities, all geared towards achieving our two core public engagement objectives – demonstrating trustworthiness and maximising the public benefit of administrative data research.

 These activities are: